 General practitioners play a critical role in:

-- maximising South Australian participation in the National Bowel Cancer Screening Program in South Australia
+- maximising South Australian participation in the National Bowel Cancer Screening Program

 - maximising South Australian participation in the National Cervical Screening Program